+The Local Maximum Transmit Power Category subfield indicates a non-AP STA category for which the local maximum transmit powers apply.
+The interpretation of the Local Maximum Transmit Power Category subfield depends on the country; see E.2.7 (6 GHz band) for 6 GHz operation for specific countries.
+If no interpretation is defined for a specific country, the subfield is reserved.
+In bands other than the 6 GHz band, this subfield is reserved.

 Local Maximum Transmit Power For X MHz fields (where X = 20, 40, 80, or 160/80+80) define the local maximum transmit power limit of X MHz PPDUs, except for an HE TB PPDU where X MHz is the bandwidth of the pre-HE modulated fields of the HE TB PPDU transmitted by a STA.
 Each Local Maximum Transmit Power For X MHz field is encoded as an 8-bit 2s complement signed integer in the range –64 dBm to 63 dBm with a 0.5 dB step.
 Setting this field to 63.5 dBm indicates 63.5 dBm or higher (i.e., no local maximum transmit power constraint).
+When the unit interpretation is EIRP PSD, the units are dBm/MHz.

 In frames transmitted by a TVHT STA the Local Maximum Transmit Power for 20 MHz field indicates the Local Maximum Transmit Power for TVHT_W bandwidth; the Local Maximum Transmit Power for 40 MHz field indicates the Local Maximum Transmit Power for TVHT_2W or TVHT_W+W bandwidth; the Local Maximum Transmit Power for 80 MHz field indicates the Local Maximum Transmit Power for TVHT_4W or TVHT_2W+2W bandwidth; the Local Maximum Transmit Power for 160/80+80 MHz field is not included in the Transmit Power Envelope element.